-Michigan Birth Injury Attorneys Discuss Pitocin and Cytotec
+Michigan Birth Injury Attorneys Discuss Labor Augmentation with Pitocin and Cytotec

-Excessive Pitocin can cause contractions to occur less than 2-3 minutes apart, thereby reducing the ability of the placenta to replenish its oxygen supply.
-Excessive frequency and strength of contractions is called hyperstimulation.
-When hyperstimulation prevents replenishment of oxygen in the placenta, the baby’s brain may be deprived of oxygen.
-Hyperstimulation with Pitocin is indeed very dangerous because there are no precise methods of measuring the effects of Pitocin on the uterus.
+Excessive labor augmentation can cause strong contractions to occur less than 2-3 minutes apart in a condition called hyperstimulation.
+Hyperstimulation reduces the placenta’s ability to replenish its oxygen supply, therefore reducing oxygen supply to the baby.
+There are no precise methods of measuring the effect of Pitocin or Cytotec on a given person.
 The effects of any given dose vary widely; they can range from excessive and severe contractions and fetal oxygen deprivation / asphyxia to absolutely no discernible effect on uterine contractility.

-Uterine rupture occurs when the excessive contractions associated with hyperstimulation cause the uterus to tear, either partially or completely.
-The baby then must be delivered by an emergency C-section to prevent birth asphyxia, hypoxic ischemic encephalopathy and cerebral palsy.
+Uterine rupture occurs when the excessive contractions associated with hyperstimulation cause the uterus to tear partially or completely.
+The baby must be delivered via emergency C-section to prevent birth asphyxia, hypoxic ischemic encephalopathy and cerebral palsy.

 Michigan Birth Injury Attorneys Discuss Breech Presentation (Breech Births)

-A breech birth is when the baby enters the birth canal with the buttocks or feet first.
+A breech birth is when the baby enters the birth canal buttocks- or feet- first.
 Breech presentation presents some hazards to the baby, including the mode of delivery (vaginal versus C-section).
-Though labor and vaginal birth are possible for the breech baby, certain fetal and maternal factors influence the safety of vaginal breech birth.
-The majority of breech babies are delivered by C-section.
+Though labor and vaginal birth are sometimes possible for breech babies, certain fetal and maternal factors influence the safety of vaginal breech birth.
+Most breech babies are delivered by C-section.

 Michigan Birth Injury Attorneys Discuss Post-Term Pregnancy